-2.2.1.
+2.2.2.1.
 Scenario 1 Single species TAC management

 Advice is given as single species TACs for the two species.
 It is assumed that the fisheries target sole (the most valuable species), and that fishing continues until the sole TAC has been fully taken, irrespective of the plaice TAC.
 The plaice catch taken is calculated from the fishing effort needed to deplete the sole TAC (explained below).
 The plaice catch may thus be below the plaice TAC or exceed it.
-If the "true" catch is below the TAC, the perceived plaice catch will be the same as the "true" plaice catch.
-If the "true" catch exceeds the TAC, however, overquota catch is not observed (discarded or not reported).
-Then the perceived plaice catch is equal to the plaice TAC.
-The age distribution of the perceived catch is assumed to be equal to the age distribution of the "true" catch.
+In both cases the calculated plaice catch is input for the plaice yield in the OM (the "true" catch).
+If the "true" catch is below the TAC, the perceived plaice catch in the MP will be the same as the "true" plaice catch in the OM.
+If the "true" catch exceeds the TAC, however, over-quota catch is not observed in the MP (discarded or not reported).
+Then the perceived plaice catch in the MP is equal to the plaice TAC.
+The distribution of the perceived catch over the age groups.

-2.2.2.
+2.2.2.2.
 Scenario 2 Effort management

 Advice is given as allowable fishing effort.
 This effort is the lowest of two estimates, either the effort needed to fish the forecasted catch (equivalent to the TAC) for sole, or the effort needed to fish the forecasted catch (equivalent to the TAC) for plaice.
 From the allowable fishing effort the sole catch and the plaice catch taken are calculated.
 The calculation of effort and corresponding catches is explained below.
+The respective catches are input yields in the OM, and the perceived catches in the MP are equal to them.
 Absolute compliance with the management is assumed.
 All catch is landed.

-2.2.3.
+2.2.2.3.
 Scenario 3 Multi-species management

 Advice is given in the form of one TAC for both species combined (MS-TAC), which is simply the sum of the two catch forecasts (equivalent to the single species TACs).
 The fishing effort needed to deplete the MS-TAC is calculated, and subsequently the sole and plaice catches taken with that effort are calculated (explained below).
+The respective catches are input yields in the OM, and the perceived catches in the MP are equal to them.
 Absolute compliance with the management is assumed.
 All catch is landed.

-2.2.4.
+2.2.3.
 Relationship to the economic sub-model